Alaska Route 2: Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Incomplete access;

 Future

 A 500 mi road reaching Nome in western Alaska has been proposed at various times.
 Such a road had been suggested as early as 1957 as an extension of U.S. Route 97.
 From 2009 onward, there has been a more intense political debate.
 A detailed cost investigation was funded by the state government, which in 2010 gave an estimated cost of $2.3 to $2.7 billion, or approximately $5 million per mile.
 This price tag was higher than previously assumed and caused hesitation about the project.
 A 35 mi extension to Tanana opened in September 2016, although it has been defined as a local road, not Route 2, allowing a cost reduced more simple road.
 As of August 2015, no decisions have been made to start construction of additional sections.